Copecofee/Daily_Hacking_coding_challenge/README.md

 # Daily_Hacking_coding_challenge
 In this repository I'll create a challenge that involves my hacking knowledge and put them to be test.
-2 challenges per Week with the purpose to develop my logic and to do not forget some things
+2 challenges per Week with the purpose to develop my logic and to do not forget some things.

 The Structure:
               CHALLENGE | DATE | MODE | CODE